stew675/standup5x5/README.md

 create subsets from, the hybrid solution only uses 2, and it is still slightly slower than Landon's solution for a single thread scenario for non-AVX mode.

-Update:  The `master` branch has 3rd tier code now
+Update:  The `master` branch has 6 tier code now

-The `multi-tier-experiment` branch utilises 6 tiers, but for high thread numbers it is slower than 3-tier due to setup overhead.
-This is also true for 4 and 5 tiers.
-For single-threaded use though, 6-tiers is way faster with the non-AVX `s25` version completing in just 7.2ms for a single thread.

-### To Do

-Work on parallelising the tier setup code
+I was able to parallelise the tier setup paths.
+This has resulted in the setup for 6 tiers taking only 10us more than the setup for 3 tiers.
+As a result, the 6 tier path is now the fastest in all scenarios.

 ### Conclusion